timelystream/timelystream.com/docs/get-started/docker.md

 ### Mounting a volume

-Volumes can be mounted to the QuestDB Docker container so that data may be persisted or server configuration settings may be passed to an instance.
-The following example demonstrated how to mount the current directory to a QuestDB container using the `-v` flag in a Docker `run` command:
+Volumes can be mounted to the Blazar Docker container so that data may be persisted or server configuration settings may be passed to an instance.
+The following example demonstrated how to mount the current directory to a Blazar container using the `-v` flag in a Docker `run` command:

 ```bash